RhoInc/open-source-handbook/README.md

 ### Relative URLs

-Relative URLs still work, unless they have spaces in them.
+Relative URLs work, unless they have spaces in them.
 This will not work.

 ```
 [Getting Started](Getting Started)